The Basics of BigCommerce vs. Shopify

 In other words, you’ll be compelled to upgrade to the next plan if you reach these limits.

-Shopify has no sales restrictions on any of its plans, so you may stay on your current plan indefinitely or upgrade whenever you want.
+Shopify has no sales restrictions on any plans, so you may stay on your current plan indefinitely or upgrade whenever you want.

 4. Shopify Apps vs. BigCommerce Apps